Chumper/Datatable/README.md

 > **This package will not receive any new updates!**
 > You can still use this package, but be preparared that there is no active development for this project.
 >
-> This package is `abandoned` and not recommended for new projects
+> This package is `abandoned` and not recommended for new projects.
+> We recommend instead to use [Yajra's Package](https://github.com/yajra/laravel-datatables) which offers a nearly-similar API.

 ## Introduction
 This is a __Laravel 4 package__ for the server and client side of datatables at http://datatables.net/